 • The first phase was to create an individual model in 1:10. • The second phase was a combined model in groups of 5 in 1:10 and isometric drawings. • The third phase was the construction of a 1: 1 structure and display of the process.

 1st Phase We all started the week, by individually preparing a model in 1:10 from balm tree.
-Only a one assembly detail could be used between the wooden laths, thus the tectonic language could not vary too much from model to model.
-There were two different sizes of wooden laths.
-For the primary structure, the large laths could be used, and for a secondary structure, the small lists could be used.
+Only one assembly detail could be used between the wooden laths, thus the tectonic language could not vary too much from model to model.
 The pupils examined the variables that were possible to make based on the assembly detail.
 Through their organization of the laths, they tried to express one or more of the following concepts.
 Density, Resolution, Seriality, Rhythm, Horizontality, Verticality, Weight, Lightness We also considered that the models could be experienced differently from various observation distances.
 When close to the model we experienced space, when far from the model we experienced sculpture.

 3rd Phase In the final phase, we build our models in 1: 1, and experienced the challenges that occur with the change of scale.
 At the same time, we also experienced our design and generated spaces close up.
 Eventually, we used fire as a surface treatment for the wood, a well-known Japanese technique that gives a fantastic surface and texture.